When to help Squirrels

 A squirrel caught by a cat

-The squirrel must receive antibiotic treatment within a few hours or the bacteria on the cats teeth may cause it to develop fatal septicaemia.
+The squirrel must receive antibiotic treatment within a few hours or the bacteria on the cats teeth may cause them to develop fatal septicaemia.

 A squirrel caught by a dog or hit by a car